-a.
-Guide Dogs: carefully trained dogs who serve as a travel tool by persons with severe visual impairments b.
-Hearing Dogs: dogs who have been trained to alert a person with significant hearing loss when a sound (such as a knock on the door) occurs c.
-Service or Assistance Dogs: dogs that have been trained to assist a person who has a mobility or health impairment by carrying, fetching, opening doors, ringing doorbells, activating elevator buttons or steadying a person while walking d.
+- 1. Guide Dogs: carefully trained dogs who serve as a travel tool by persons with severe visual impairments - 2.
+Hearing Dogs: dogs who have been trained to alert a person with significant hearing loss when a sound (such as a knock on the door) occurs - 3.
+Service or Assistance Dogs: dogs that have been trained to assist a person who has a mobility or health impairment by carrying, fetching, opening doors, ringing doorbells, activating elevator buttons or steadying a person while walking - 4.
 Seizure Alert/Response Dogs: dogs trained to assist a person with a seizure disorder.
-The dog may stand guard over the person during the seizure, indicate to their handler in advance of a seizure, or the dog may go for help.

-e.
-Psychiatric Service Dogs: dogs trained in helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors f.
+The dog may stand guard over the person during the seizure, indicate to their handler in advance of a seizure, or the dog may go for help. - 5.
+Psychiatric Service Dogs: dogs trained in helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors - 6.
 Miniature horses trained as a service animal

 A requesting individual must have a disability as defined by the ADA, and the work that the animal has been trained to do must be directly related to the person's disability.
 Service animals are not "pets."
 Animals that only provide comfort or emotional support do not qualify as a service animal.
-However, it is important to
+However, it is important to note that a service animal can be trained to assist persons with psychiatric disabilities.
+For example, a dog can be specifically trained to sense an oncoming panic attack and put its paws on the person's shoulders helping them implement certain strategies to eliminate or lessen the panic attack.

-1 The use of a miniature horse may be required as a reasonable accommodation if the horse has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+&lt;sup>1 The use of a miniature horse may be required as a reasonable accommodation if the horse has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 In order to determine whether a reasonable accommodation can be made to allow a miniature horse, we must consider the following factors: (1) the horse's type, size, and weight and whether the facility can accommodate these features, (2) whether the handler has sufficient control, (3) whether the horse is housebroken, and (4) whether the presence of the horse compromises legitimate safety requirements that are necessary for safe operation.